philltran/message_private/README.md

 CONFIGURATION
 -------------
-Enable the permissions:
+Enabling Permissions:
 "View a new message instance for Private Message" & "Create a new message instance for Private Message" for users needing to create and view private messages.
 "View user profiles" for users needing to send messages to other users.
 This is due to issue: 'Restricted access results with user entityreference' - #2153463.

-The module has no menu or modifiable settings.
-There is not much configuration.
 When enabled, the module will provide a new message type "Private Message" and a Message Private View.

+Email Notifications:
 Email notifications are sent using message_notify module to users referenced by the field_message_user_ref field and for all group members of the groups referenced by field_message_groups_ref if using message_private_og.
 Users can disable email notifications using the checkbox field field_private_message_notify attached to the user entity, on their profile.
+The message notifications can be turned off globally on the module settings form.

+Message Create Limits:
+Message creation limits can be managed per role on the module settings form.
+A message create limit can be set per interval per role.
+Users with more than one role get the maximum limit by calculating the lowest time per message over each role.
+Users with the 'bypass private message access control' permission bypass these limitations.

+Message Private OG:
 When using the Message Private OG sub-module, the Group Messages display has a contextual filter which filters by group ID of the logged in user.
 This is developed taking into account that a content type called "Group" exists for all